 Every day, we make decisions about what to eat, often without considering the broader implications of our choices.
-Yet, the we put on our plates has far-reaching effects, extending beyond our personal health to touch on issues of animal welfare, environmental sustainability, and social justice.
+Yet, the food we put on our plates has far-reaching effects, extending beyond our personal health to touch on issues of animal welfare, environmental sustainability, and social justice.
 This concept, known as the “bite-sized impact,” suggests that even the smallest choices can have significant ethical consequences.

 The power of our food choices is immense.
 With each meal, we have the opportunity to support farming practices that are kind to animals and the environment, or we can inadvertently contribute to systems that do not align with our values.
 Understanding the ethical dimensions of our diets is the first step toward making informed decisions that reflect our principles and the kind of world we want to live in.